flemminglandersen/SAW-course-no-tools/INSTALL-MacOSX.md

 ### Install libcanberra-gtk-module

-brew install libcanberra-gtk-module
+#brew install libcanberra-gtk-module

 ### Install java tools

-brew install openjdk-17-jre
-brew install openjdk-17-jdk
+brew install openjdk@17

 #### Now make openjdk-17 java programs preferred:

 - You may have to find out where apt installed the tools.
-You can use these commands to find where they are:
+You can use this command

-    pushd /
-    find . -iname "java-17-openjdk*"
-    popd

-  On my Intel X86, 64-bit machine running Ubuntu 22.04 they were found
-  in:

-     /usr/lib/jvm/java-17-openjdk-amd64/bin/*

-  On a different CPU architecture e.g. ARM or OS this could be different

-### Now make a symbolic link to all the java tools in your bin directory:

-pushd $HOME/bin
-ln -s /usr/lib/jvm/java-17-openjdk-amd64/bin/* .
-popd
+     brew info openjdk@17

+  to find out how to solve this issue.

 - We should now have all tools needed to run SAW-course.
 If some are still missing they can be installed with apt or installed after